jerostax/Node-React_Emaily_App/README.md

 ### 2.3 - Specify the start script in package.json

+- in the scripts section of package.json :

 ```js
 "start": "node index.js"
 ```

 ### 2.4 - Git init in your project and add + commit

+- Initial GIT to the project so we can push to heroku later :

 ```
 git init